 - An acausal event can’t be caused by an existing thing.

 1) An acausal event can’t have a probability distribution with a range.
 If there is no forcing factor for an acausal event (no cause), it will either come about at some time in some location, or never come about.
-In other words, if there is nothing causing it to come about at a specific time or specific location, then if such comes about it would have no spatial or temporal determinacy that would drive it to be weighted with a percentage chance.
+In other words, if there is nothing causing it to come about at a specific time or specific location, then if this comes about it would have no spatial or temporal determinacy that would drive it to be weighted with a percentage chance.
 It would just be an event that “popped” into existence.
 As soon as we say that such an event must happen within a range, we are injecting in something causing that range.
-For an acausal event to have a 75% chance of being in location Y at time B, such implies some sort of variables that funnel this likelihood.
+For an acausal event to have a 75% chance of being in location Y at time B, this implies some sort of variables that funnel this likelihood.

 2) An acausal event can’t be caused by an existing thing.
-This should go without saying, if we are saying that something happens without a cause (variable) then we are saying that the object that is behaving acausally can’t be the cause of such behavior.
+This should go without saying, if we are saying that something happens without a cause (variable) then we are saying that the object that is behaving acausally can’t be the cause of this behavior.
 If the object is the cause, then it’s not acausal.

 This leaves us with causal probability.
 And this is where we run into even worse problems when people think that causality and ontic probability are compatible.
 The fact of the matter, however, is that they are no more compatible than free will is to causality.

 The main problem is that ontic probability creates a cause with self-contradictory variables within it.
-If, for example, we say that a specific particle result has a 25% chance to be at location X and a 75% chance to b at location Y, the variables that cause such would be such that either they lead the particle result to X or they don’t lead to X (to Y instead).
+If, for example, we say that a specific particle result has a 25% chance to be at location X and a 75% chance to be at location Y, the variables that cause this would be such that either they lead the particle result to X or they don’t lead to X (to Y instead).
 This is the same reason that an event (logically) can’t be both what causes X and what doesn’t cause X (but Y instead).
 It imposes a self-contradiction.
 For more information on that read here:

-Keep in mind that this 75/25 example is simplified down for the sake of keeping such to only two different end results.
-In actuality the wave distribution assesses a number of different probabilities for the entirety of all variables, meaning that such ontic claim is contradictory in a number of different ways.
+Keep in mind that this 75/25 example is simplified down for the sake of keeping this to only two different end results.
+In actuality the wave distribution assesses a number of different probabilities for the entirety of all variables, meaning that such an ontic claim is contradictory in a number of different ways.
 The variables within the particle of a causal event would be such that it would lead to X and the very same variables not lead to X, and lead to Y, and not lead to Y, and lead to Z, and not lead to Z, and so on…all with their own percentages (10% to get to X, 20% to get to Y, 40% to get to Z, and so on).
 The problem should be obvious, if there are causal variables that lead the result to Y, then those causal variables couldn’t lead to X or Z, in which case, ontologically, Y would be 100% and the others 0%.

 Since we can’t know those variables, the probability is epistemic only.
 We don’t know where the particle will end up, we can only assess a probability of where it will end up.
 But that is only due to our lack of knowledge of the variables.
-Otherwise, asserting that such is causal and has ontic probability is no different than asserting a self contradiction (e.g. invisible visible square circles).
+Otherwise, asserting that this is causal and has ontic probability is no different than asserting a self contradiction (e.g. invisible visible square circles).

 In conclusion, if a quantum event is caused, it’s logically impossible for it to have an ontological probability of two or more different directions without holding contradictory variables.
-If it is acausal, then that has other problems in that the particle itself can’t cause an acausal event and such an event cannot contain a probability distribution other than “at some point in some location” or “never”.
+If it is acausal, then that has other problems in that the particle itself can’t cause an acausal event and this kind of an event cannot contain a probability distribution other than “at some point in some location” or “never”.
 Ontic probability, like free will, is incompatible with the two possible ways events can happen.